RodrigoMoraes98/PyScientificStringParser/README.md

 Outuput: `1.2e3`

-It is compatible with all the ametric system prefixes.
+It is compatible with all the metric system prefixes.

 ## Installation
 You can install this package by calling `pip install sciscistringparser`.